GoogleContainerTools/kpt-functions-catalog/examples/validators/gatekeeper-validate/invalid-configmap/README.md

 You should see the following output:

 ```
-The following banned keys are being used in the config map: {"private_key"}
+The following banned keys are being used in the ConfigMap: {"private_key"}
 violatedConstraint: no-secrets-in-configmaperror: exit status 1
 ```